- Micheal P Sandbank

 Project AIM: Autism Early Intervention Meta-Analysis

-n 2011, a review of early interventions for children with autism published in the journal Pediatrics indicated that only 2 high quality group design studies had been published on this topic.
+In 2011, a review of early interventions for children with autism published in the journal Pediatrics indicated that only 2 high quality group design studies had been published on this topic.
 The authors of the review concluded that our knowledge about the effectiveness of early intervention for children with autism was limited.
 The past five years has seen a tidal wave of studies published in this area.
-Dr. Micheal Sandbank of the Brain and Language Lab, in concert with colleagues from the ACER Lab at Boston College and the BAND Lab at Vanderbilt University, has systematically identified over 150 group design early intervention studies.
-We are now working to quantitatively synthesize the results of these studies, in order to better understand the overall effect of intervention and how it varies by approach, child, and study method in this clinical population.
-We are also planning to summarize the quality of the early intervention studies that we located, and the extent to which interventions are able to impact generalizable, developmentally important outcomes.
+Dr. Micheal Sandbank of the Brain and Language Lab, in concert with colleagues from the ACER Lab at Boston College and the BAND Lab at Vanderbilt University, has quantitatively summarized 150 reports of group design early intervention studies for children with autism.
+The first work from this project is published in the journal Psychological Bulletin.

 Dean's Fellowship, College of Education (2018 - 2018)